Score Function Gradient Estimation to Widen the Applicability of Decision-Focused Learning: Experimental Results

-The last two experiments demonstrate that \ouracronym{} outperforms existing DFL methods in predicting parameters within constraints.
-In the following experiment, we consider the task of predicting parameters that appear linearly in the objective function, a setting that most existing DFL methods focus on.
-Since these methods are designed for such tasks, we do not expect \ouracronym{} to surpass them.
+In the following experiment, we consider the task of predicting parameters that appear linearly in the objective function, a setting that most existing DFL methods have focused on.
+Since these methods are designed for this task, we do not expect \ouracronym{} to surpass them.
 Our aim is to assess how well \ouracronym{} performs compared to them.

-More concretely, we use the 0-1 knapsack problem (KP) with 50 items and all item values are unknown.

-We generate synthetic data by introducing the same deterministic mapping between input features and targets as described in the previous section, along with the same evaluation procedure.
-In this setup, SPO+ loss will be used as a reference DFL method for comparison.
+We use the 0-1 KP with 50 items with unknown item values.
+We generate synthetic data by using the same mapping between input features and targets as described in the previous section, along with the same evaluation procedure.
+We again use the data generation process from \citet{elmachtoub2022smart} to introduce randomness into how features are mapped to item values.
+We generate five datasets and for each dataset we consider three random splits.
+We use the same hyperparameter configurations as before.

+In this setup, the SPO+ \cite{elmachtoub2022smart} and DPO (the Fenchel-Young alternative) \cite{berthet2020learning} losses will be used as a reference DFL methods for comparison: SPO+ has shown great performance across the board in existing comparative analyses~\cite{tang2022pyepo, mandi2023decision} while DPO relies on smoothing through perturbation, as our method does.
+When applying DPO we rely on a Gumbel distribution to perturb the solution with a scale factor $\epsilon=0.1$, and we approximate $dz^{\star}/dy$ with a single Monte Carlo sample.
 We also employ a baseline PFL model, trained to minimize the MSE between the predictions and targets.

+Convergence speed is important for DFL methods, since for each gradient update step we need to solve an optimization problem, which can be computationally expensive thus hindering its application to real-world scenarios.
+To improve convergence speed, inspired by \citet{mulamba2020contrastive}, we propose an alternative task loss for problems where predictions occur linearly in the objective function.
+The task loss is:

+where $f$ is the objective function.
+We add the regret with respect to the predicted solution to the original task loss (the $\mathcal{L}_{MAP}$ as described in \citet{mulamba2020contrastive}).
+We refer to this method as \ouracronym{}-MAP.

+The aggregated results are reported in \Cref{table_main:knapsack}.
+Looking at the relative regret, we see that SPO performs best, but that \ouracronym{} is still able to outperform PFL significantly.
+In terms of convergence speed, SPO and PFL require a comparable number of epochs whereas \ouracronym{} is significantly slower to converge.
+We also observe that \ouracronym{}-MAP improves convergence speed by a noticeable margin and should therefore, when applicable, be preferred over its standard counterpart.